 Bills proposed to the United States Congress are available in several formats.
 The Law Library has them on microfiche and in hardcopy in the basement.
-A more complete historical collection is available online from UW Libraries' Articles Database web page in ProQuest Congressional.
+Historical collections and current legislation are also available online froma variety of sources.

 Bills passed by Congress and signed by the President are first officially printed as "slip laws" identified by their public law number, e.g. P.L.
 105-30 (that is, the 30th public law passed by the 105th Congress).
 After each session of Congress, the slip laws are bound in public law order and published as United States Statutes at Large.
 A commercially published set, United States Code Congressional and Administrative News [USCCAN] (M-N-11) contains the same laws and is published in a more timely manner than the Statutes at Large, though it only goes back to the mid 1900's.
 In addition, USCCAN contains some legislative history documents for important statutes, which the Statutes at Large lack.

 In order to find the current language of the law one must use a compilation of statutes in force.
-For the federal government this compilation is the United States Code.
-The corresponding commercially published versions of the U.S. Code-the United States Code Annotated (M-C-7) and the United States Code Service (M-C-5) are more current and provide references to judicial decisions that interpret the statutes as well as other research references.
+For the federal government this compilation is the United States Code, located in the basement with the government documents.
+The corresponding commercially published versions of the U.S. Code-the United States Code Annotated (M-C-6) and the United States Code Service (M-C-4) are more current and provide references to judicial decisions that interpret the statutes as well as other research references.

-Bills introduced into the Wyoming legislature for the current year are available electronically at the Legislative Service Office web site at http://legisweb.state.wy.us/lsoweb/session/sessionhome.aspx.
+Bills introduced into the Wyoming legislature for the current year are available electronically at the Legislative Service Office web site.

 After Wyoming bills are passed by the legislature and are signed by the governor, they are known as enrolled acts.
-When published, they appear as Session Laws of Wyoming, organized by chapter number in the order in which they were passed.
+When published, they appear as Session Laws of Wyoming, organized by chapter number in the order in which they were signed by the governor.

 There is also an unofficial compilation of Wyoming statutes, West's Wyoming Statutes Annotated (M-C-1).
 Both compilations include court decisions that interpret the statutes.
 They also have separate volumes of court rules that are located in Reserve at the Circulation Desk.